 - Access to Cigna Global’s trusted network of hospitals and doctors

 - The convenience and confidence of 24/7/365 customer service

 Challenges and Changes

 Despite the many success stories in Colombia’s healthcare system, there are still several areas where struggles remain.
 Perhaps none is so serious as malaria.
 Waterborne diseases such as malaria thrive in the lowland and coastal area and nearly 85% of Colombia is vulnerable to the disease.
-There are an estimated 250,000 cases a year in Colombia, with an estimated 3 in 100,000 cases being fatal.
+Colombia has an estimated 250,000 cases a year, with an estimated 3 in 100,000 cases being fatal.

 Malaria isn’t the only serious public health concern in Colombia.
 Both Yellow Fever and Dengue Fever are ongoing concerns.
 The government regularly has Yellow Fever vaccination campaigns.
 As well, malnutrition, and specifically childhood malnutrition, remains a prominent problem.
 Nearly 21% of children under the age of 5 years old suffer from moderate to severe malnutrition.
 23% of children under 5 suffer from iron deficiency anemia.